att/netarbiter/sds/ceph-docker/examples/helm/docker-image-kubectl-ubuntu-16.04/README.md

+# Docker image for running kubectl
 Author: Hee Won Lee <knowpd@research.att.com>
 Created on: 10/12/2017

 ### Purpose
 This image is used in `ceph/templates/jobs/job.yaml`.
+This job generates ceph keys and stores them as K8s secrets.

 ### Build
 1. Create an account in `https://hub.docker.com`.